Tairāwhiti iwi and Police band together to help reduce family violence

-Ko te rohe o Te Tairāwhiti kei te taumata tiketike o ngā tatauranga patu tangata i te motu, ā tāngata takitahi nei.
-Nā reira, e tūmanakohia ana mā te mahi tahi a ngā pirihimana rātou ko ngā iwi, hapū te kaupapa hōu a Whāngaia ngā Pā Harakeke aua tatauranga e whakaheke iho.
+The Tairāwhiti region has the highest family violence rates in the country on a per-head of population basis and it's hoped that a new police and local iwi hapū pilot programme Whangaia ngā Pā Harakeke will reduce those statistics.

-E 3500 ngā karanga ka whakautua e ngā pirihimana o Te Tairāwhiti ia tau, heoi ko tā rātou me tīni taua tūāhuatanga..
+Tairāwhiti Police are called out to over 3500 family harm incidents every year and they want that to change.

-E ai ki te Āpiha Matua a Greg Brown, “The family harm rates here in the Tairāwhiti are the worst in the country, so when you consider the impacts on whānau that's huge.”
+"The family harm rates here in the Tairāwhiti are the worst in the country, so when you consider the impacts on whānau that's huge," says Senior Sergeant Greg Brown.

-Nā whai anō kei te mahi ngātahi ngā pirihimana me ngā iwi i tētahi kaupapa hōu a Whangai Ngā Pā Harakeke, kia kōtahi te punaha kōrero, kia mōhio pū ai ngā hiahia o ngā whānau
+Police and iwi have come together to work on the new pilot programme designed to cut out the red tape and get to the heart of the needs of whānau wanting help.

 "I think in the passed the system in a general sense has imposed outcomes and whilst enforcement is one of those key components and for police and iwi it's about preventing the harm."